frazz11/wave-equation/README.md

 # wave-equation
 Wave equation solver in python.

-Evolution of a gaussian package with o initial velocity
+Evolution of a gaussian package with null initial velocity

 ![](fig/Gaussian-0vel/output.gif)